paganpasta/SharpenFocus-Pytorch/README.md

 ```diff
 - Unofficial repository
 ```
-The current don't indicate prominent improvement over the baseline.
+The current results don't indicate any significant improvement over the baseline.
 The implementation may have errors, please be cautious.

-I'll be working on adding some visualisations to verify the attention maps.
+I'll be adding some visualisations to verify the attention maps.
 ## Results

 | Dataset | CIFAR-10  | CIFAR-100  |  STL-10 |